A small wooden boat without skipper (Starting from 2 hours)

 Don't miss the traditional "caponata" at the Antonio snack bar, also known for his delicious sandwiches.
 In the summer, the Punta Carena lighthouse is the most breathtaking spot on the Island of Capri for a sunset cocktail or a candlelight dinner for two.

 Along the route towards Punta Carena, you can get off at the Pino stop and walk (15 min.) to the Fortino di Pino, one of the island's most important forts.
-This walking path continues down to the water's edge, though it is a tough climb back up during the hottest hours of the day.
+This Trail of the Forts walking path continues down to the water's edge, though it is a tough climb back up during the hottest hours of the day.

 Otherwise, along the road to the Pino fort, take the path to the left about halfway down for the shorter walk to the Fortino del Tombosiello, a smaller fort but with a gorgeous view over the Cala di Limmo and the Punta Carena lighthouse.
 Retrace your steps back up the lane and continue to the lighthouse (15 min.) along Via dei Vecchi Ginepri, a shortcut through a lovely, cool pine grove.